 As set forth in our Responsible Minerals Sourcing Policy, Intel is committed to the responsible sourcing of minerals, which we define as sourcing done in an ethical and sustainable manner that safeguards the human rights of everyone in our global supply chain.
 Intel's responsible minerals program continues to expand in scope to include additional minerals, such as cobalt, and we annually evaluate whether additional minerals should be prioritized for inclusion in our due diligence program.
-In 2023, the minerals we added to our due diligence efforts included aluminum, copper, nickel, and zinc with cerium, lanthanum, gallium, germanium, and hafnium added in 2024.
+In 2024, the minerals we added to our due diligence efforts included cerium, lanthanum, gallium, germanium, and hafnium.
 We also continue to examine human rights risks in Conflict-Affected and High-Risk Areas (CAHRAs) globally, as defined by the Organisation for Economic Co-operation and Development (OECD) Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas, Third Edition, and related Supplements on Tin, Tantalum and Tungsten and on Gold (collectively, "OECD Guidance").
-While the focus of this Report is on conflict minerals and the Covered Countries, Intel is electing to also describe the proactive due diligence we began several years ago around cobalt as well as Intel's public goal to responsibly source additional minerals used in semiconductor manufacturing.
-In Intel's annual Corporate responsibility Report published in May 2020, we established a new 2030 strategy and goals for continued progress for the next decade in multiple areas of corporate responsibility, including responsible minerals sourcing.
-An overview of this initiative and the practical steps to be taken to responsibly source beyond conflict minerals is described in a separate section below.
+While the focus of this Report is on conflict minerals used in semiconductor manufacturing.
+In Intel's annual Corporate Responsibility Report published in May 2020, we established a new 2030 strategy and goals for continued progress for the next decade in multiple areas of corporate responsibility, including responsible minerals is described in a separate section below.